evancz/guide.elm-lang.org/book/types/custom_types.md

 ]
 {% endreplWithTypes %}

-Try defining a `Regular` visitor with a name and age ⬆️
+Try defining a `Regular` user with a name and age ⬆️

 We only added an age, but variants of a type can diverge quite dramatically.
 For example, maybe we want to add location for `Regular` users so we can suggest regional chat rooms.
 Add more associated data!
 Or maybe we want to have anonymous users.
 Add a third variant called `Anonymous`.
 Maybe we end up with: